-Brief crews in on the importance of sleep when it comes to working in construction and the hazards that sleep deprivation can create.
+Use this toolbox talk to brief crews on the importance of sleep when it comes to working in construction and the hazards that sleep deprivation can create.

 Importance of Sleep Safety Talk